 That is a great thing.

-Means they can negotiate better benefits.
+It means they can negotiate better benefits.

-Uh they can get better salaries, they can get more vacation days, they can get whatever they want to ask or negotiate with their employers.
+They can get whatever they want to ask or negotiate with their employers.

-You have literally job fairs happening in prisons in Pennsylvania because they don't have enough workers because unlike New York, Pennsylvania is smart enough to delve into the natural gas industry, and it is creating high-paying career jobs for so many people in Pennsylvania.
+Because unlike New York, Pennsylvania is smart enough to delve into the natural gas industry and it is creating high-paying career jobs for so many people in Pennsylvania.

 Well, now, but not if not if the new Green Deal goes into effect.

-That's all out the window, because say goodbye to the lifeblood of our economy.
+That's all out the window because say goodbye to the lifeblood of our economy.

 You know, think about it.

-Being energy independent for the first time in 75 years, all the countries that we would depend on for the energy in this country that hate us, we don't need them anymore ever.
+Being energy independent for the first time in 75 years, all the countries that we would depend on for the energy in this country that hate us, we don't need them anymore, ever.

 We can use, we're now a net exporter of energy, which means, well, it's more safe, more secure for our allies, Western Europeans and others, even sending it off to China and Asia, Australia, New Zealand, whoever needs it.